dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

     export PROJECT_HOME=~/dev
     export WORKON_HOME=~/dev/virtualenvs

-Now either do ``source ~/.bashrc`` or close and re-open your terminal.
+Now close and re-open your terminal.
 This will trigger a one-time setup for virtualenvwrapper.
 Then run:

 .. code-block:: console